-3. Drinking smoothies and juices (especially on an empty stomach).
 Avoiding sugar can help our body stop having blood sugar spikes.
 It’s important to remember, that blood sugar spikes can often feel as a panic attack.
 I have experienced it before.

 Unlike processed sugars, fruits contain fiber that usually helps avoid sugar spikes.
 I noticed though that having a fruit smoothie first thing in the morning can have a same effect on me as drinking a cup of coffee.
 Smoothies and juices are quickly absorbed into the bloodstream, which causes a blood sugar spike.
 Although not all smoothies are the same, to avoid anxiety I try to eat whole fruits (and maybe even other carbs) with some healthy fats and protein.
 I don't drink juice.

-4. Reading negative news in the morning or at night.
 Reading bad news is never good for those who have anxiety disorder, but timing is important.

-We can’t put ourselves in the bubble and simply avoid information coming from the outside, but what we can do is to try to consume this information in the right time.
+We can’t put ourselves in the bubble and simply avoid information coming from outside, but what we can do is to try to consume this information in the right time.
 Morning and night should be sacred time for you as both define how your day and night will go.
 Your mind is still half asleep in the morning and usually is not guarded enough to receive bad news and process them in a healthy way.
 Same applies to night: your mind should be relaxed before you sleep as it is much harder to avoid anxiety attacks during that time.

-5. Staying away from nature for a long time.
 Nature is our original habitat.
 Maybe that’s why so many of us (including myself) start feeling anxious while staying home or surrounded by city life for a long time.

 Studies show that those people who walk in nature have a lower activity of prefrontal cortex.
 Prefrontal cortex is active during repetitive thoughts that focus on negative emotions.

-I noticed that for myself if I can’t get out and spend time in nature at least once a week I become much more agitated and restless.
+I noticed that if I can’t get out and spend time in nature at least once a week I become much more agitated and restless.
 I would also like to mention that even a short walk in the park or area with growing trees (if it is possible) makes a difference.

 So, these are 5 things that make my anxiety worse, at least that is something I noticed for myself.
 It doesn't have to be your case, but I would like to encourage you to look more into details: what could it be that maybe compromises your inner peace.